arangodb/docs/3.11/aql/operations-update.md

 Target a different collection
 -----------------------------

-The documents an `UPDATE` operations modifies can be in a different collection than the ones produced by a preceding `FOR` operation:
+The documents an `UPDATE` operation modifies can be in a different collection than the ones produced by a preceding `FOR` operation:

 ```aql